 If you need something mastered urgently, then we will try and arrange our schedule to make it happen for you.
+Please note there is generally a priority fee applied to masters that are required within 24-48 hours.

 9. Do I need to attend the mastering session?